atlregional/atltransit.org/pages/fares/fares.md

 category: 'fares'
 permalink: '/fares/'
 related: ["Schedules"]
-tagline: Your Breeze Card lets you ride any combination of MARTA <a href="#">rail</a> and local or express buses in the Atlanta region.
+tagline: Your Breeze Card lets you ride any combination of MARTA rail and local or express buses in the Atlanta region.
 ---